ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2026-01-09-tips-for-clean-python-code.md

     mock_s3_client.put_object.assert_called_once_with(...)
 ```

 I prefer to always avoid monkey-patching if at all possible.
-I think monkey-patching is evil and should be avoided in almost all cases, with the rare exception of mocking out environment variables.
+In my experience, monkey-patching is evil and should be avoided in almost all cases, with the rare exception of mocking out environment variables.
 Monkey-patching provides a quick escape hatch for bad software design.
 I have seen unit tests that require five patched functions to work.
 Working with this code almost made me rip the hair out of my head – all the dependencies to external systems were hidden in the codebase and it was very difficult to change anything.

 We can avoid monkey-patching in our function by making the S3 dependency explicit: